 We learned that this variety doesn't photosynthesize as well as others like Golden or Marble Queen Pothos.
 For a happy and healthy plant, we recommend that you place your Neon pothos where it would get a lot of bright, indirect light to maintain its gorgeous hue.

-For pothos, and other tropical plants, Ideal temperatures are from 65-85 degrees Fahrenheit.
+For neon pothos, and other tropical plants, Ideal temperatures are from 65-85 degrees Fahrenheit.
 A general rule of thumb for many houseplants is that if you are comfortable, then they will be comfortable too!

-Pothos prefer moderate to high humidity, but can do well in most home settings regardless of humidity level.
+Neon Pothos prefer moderate to high humidity, but can do well in most home settings regardless of humidity level.

-Identification: Brown or mushy leaves
+Identification: Brown or mushy neon pothos leaves.

 Cause: If the leaf is crispy, this is most likely a sign that the air is too dry.
 On the other hand, a lack of oxygen in the water can cause newer leaves to grow in brown and soft.
 It is also natural for older leaves (closer to the roots) to turn brown or die because it simply outgrown its natural cycle.